 The Post wrote that Brissette’s GoFundMe stated, “Two of the protesters threw rocks at me.
 I went to confront them and was totally verbally attacked.
 So without touching anyone I called out the BLM at this point someone started recording it.
 During my rant two women hit me.
 And now I’m being charged with starting it.
 I need help to clear my name against these race beating protesters.”

-Brissette did write about the incident on his Facebook page, sharing: “Okay to all. do not believe partial Videos they do not tell the [whole] story.
+Brissette did write about the incident on his Facebook page, sharing in a now-deleted post: “Okay to all. do not believe partial Videos they do not tell the [whole] story.
 A group will only post what they want you to believe.
 And With out telling the [whole] story behind the actions of the person.”

 He also changed his Facebook cover photo to text that reads: “LIVES MATTER!
 If you need a color in front of those words, YOU’RE a racist.”